compileralchemy/compileralchemy.github.io/data/annotated-transformer/commentary.md

 > \end{bmatrix}
 > $$
 >
-> As a bonus, here is the PyTorch code
+> As a bonus, here is the PyTorch code.
+Reached here.
+TODO: state the meaning of this output.
 >
 >     import torch
 >     import math